labex-labs/open-source-labs/python/practical-python/lab-01-07-functions-functions/step9.md

 >>>
 ```

-One nice thing about the `csv` module is that it deals with a variety
-of low-level details such as quoting and proper comma splitting.
-In
-the above output, you’ll notice that it has stripped the double-quotes
-away from the names in the first column.
+One nice thing about the `csv` module is that it deals with a variety of low-level details such as quoting and proper comma splitting.
+In the above output, you'll notice that it has stripped the double-quotes away from the names in the first column.

-Modify your `pcost.py` program so that it uses the `csv` module for
-parsing and try running earlier examples.
+Modify your `pcost.py` program so that it uses the `csv` module for parsing and try running earlier examples.